orphans/git-deploy-laravel/README.md

     ];

 ### Step 4 Optional
+In case you need additional action after a successful commit, you can add you own Event Listener.
+For example you can write your own update script to run migrations etc.

-    Create a Listener to perform action when a git deployment is done.
+**1)**  Create a Listener to perform action when a git deployment is done.
 Open the `App/Listeners` directory (or create it if it doesn't exist).
 Now create a new file and call it `GitDeployedListener.php`.
 Paste in this code:

 ```php
 <?php